top of page

 The Early Days: Seedlings Finding Their Roots

 In infancy, the soil is the birth story.
 Just like a garden depends on the richness and balance of its soil, a baby’s comfort and growth are shaped by how they enter the world.
+In osteopathic thinking, the birth process is considered an important part of a baby's earliest physical experience.
 A long labour can pack the soil down tightly, a quick delivery can scatter it suddenly, and interventions like forceps or vacuum can leave little ridges and grooves.
-Because a baby’s skull bones, diaphragm, and nervous system are still so soft and moldable, even small pressures can leave lasting imprints in the soil.
+Because a baby's skull bones, diaphragm, and nervous system are still so soft and moldable, even small pressures can leave lasting imprints in the soil.

 Over time, these imprints can create knots in the roots - tiny twists or tension that affect how the baby feeds, digests, and settles.
 Just as a plant with tangled roots may struggle to draw up water evenly, a baby with these patterns may find it harder to latch, digest smoothly, or rest deeply.